Azure/azurehpc/experimental/check_app_pinning_tool/readme.md

 Warning: 2 threads are mapped to 1 core(s), for pid (32474)
 Warning: 2 threads are mapped to 1 core(s), for pid (32475)
 Warning: 2 threads are mapped to 1 core(s), for pid (32476)
-Warning: Virtual Machine has 8 GPU's, but 6 threads are running
+Warning: Virtual Machine has 8 GPU's, but only 6 threads are running
 ```